 Traffic Allocation is useful for moving users from an unallocated state into rules when doing experimentation and/or when you have more than just two treatments.
 If only two treatments, it's also useful if you have a lot of rules and you want to increase participation across all rules in a consistent fashion.
 It's also useful in excluding users from the metrics calculated if you're using Split for experimentation.
 In cases where you have just two treatments and you are rolling out to a percentage, traffic allocation doesn't really buy you anything.

-For example, the attached two images have the same result in terms of traffic distribution.
+For example, the following examples have the same result in terms of traffic distribution.

-In the one below, 90% of the users are getting OFF as a result of the Default Rule and NO users are going to the Default Treatment.
+In one, 90% of the users are getting OFF as a result of the Default Rule and NO users are going to the Default Treatment.